Sarah Jibril: Political career

-Jibril's quest for public office began in 1983, when she contested to be senator in Kwara State.
+Jibril's quest for public office began in 1983 when she contested to be a senator in Kwara State.
 According to her, the desire to reorient the mindset of Nigerians on politics was what prompted her to go into it.
 She has stated that her name, "Sarah", encompasses her vision for Nigeria.

-Jibril was also appointed commissioner for social development, youth and sport in Kwara State, and has served on various sporting positions, including Kaduna State's sports council.
-In 1992, she contested to be president under the Social Democratic Party, but placed fourth in the primary election, although she won the presidential nomination for her state, Kwara.
-She re-contested to be president in 1998, on the platform of the People's Democratic Party (PDP), but lost to Olusegun Obasanjo.
-In 2003, she defected from PDP to Progressive Action Congress to become the first woman to represent a registered party and be a presidential candidate, but lost to Obasanjo again.
+Jibril was also appointed commissioner for social development, youth, and sport in Kwara State, and has served on various sporting positions, including Kaduna State's sports council.
+In 1992, she contested to be president under the Social Democratic Party but placed fourth in the primary election, although she won the presidential nomination for her state, Kwara.
+She re-contested to be president in 1998, on the platform of the People's Democratic Party (PDP)but lost to Olusegun Obasanjo.
+In 2003, she defected from PDP to Progressive Action Congress to become the first woman to represent a registered party and be a presidential candidate but lost to Obasanjo again.
 As of that same year, Jibril served as the deputy chairman of the Progressive Liberation Party.
-In the 2007 PDP primaries, Jibril received a total four votes.
+In the 2007 PDP primaries, Jibril received a total of four votes.

 During the 2011 presidential election primaries, Jibril was the only female candidate to represent the PDP.
-She ran a significantly underfunded campaign, compared with those of her male counterparts, and after losing to eventual president Goodluck Jonathan with only a single vote, she was appointed as Special Adviser to the President on Ethics and Values.
+She ran a significantly underfunded campaign, compared with those of her male counterparts, and after losing to President Goodluck Jonathan with only a single vote, she was appointed as Special Adviser to the President on Ethics and Values.
 Jibril then urged President Goodluck Jonathan to include more women in his cabinet.

-As special adviser, she advocated for a national curriculum that would ensure Nigeria's freedom from corruption at all levels and the maintenance of the country's founding values.
-Jibril accused opponents of President Jonathan of being mannerless and lacking decorum.
+As a special adviser, she advocated for a national curriculum that would ensure Nigeria's freedom from corruption at all levels and the maintenance of the country's founding values.
+Jibril accused opponents of President Goodluck Jonathan E. of being mannerless and lacking decorum.
 She blamed state governors in Nigeria for not effectively using the resources given to them by the federal government and supported the reelection bid of former president Goodluck Jonathan.

-In 2015, Jibril was criticized for attributing the frequent cases of sexual offences towards women to the indecent dressing of Nigerian female youths.
+In 2015, Jibril was criticized for attributing the frequent cases of sexual offenses towards women to the indecent dressing of Nigerian female youths.

-In an interview with Vanguard, she supported the anti-corruption fight of President Muhammadu Buhari, and stated that the previous administration hadn't done enough to maintain integrity and accountability.
+In an interview with Vanguard, she supported the anti-corruption fight of the former President Muhammadu Buhari and stated that the previous administration hadn't done enough to maintain integrity and accountability.

 As of 2021, Jibril is a leader of the Justice Must Prevail Party.

 Personal life

 Jibril is the widow of Brigadier General Jibril, and they have four children and grandchildren.
-Being married to a top military man, she served as secretary of the Lagos State chapter of Nigeria Army Officers Wives Association.
+Being married to a top military man, she served as the secretary of the Lagos State chapter of the Nigeria Army Officers Wives Association.
 She is fluent in Nupe, Hausa, Yoruba, and English.